duncanjbrown/fourth-wall-for-gitlab/README.markdown

  - A personal access token (https://docs.gitlab.com/ee/api/README.html#personal-access-tokens)
  - A private Gist containing a list of repositories you are interested in

-Open your browser and point it at the app, including the following three pieces of information.
-You need all of them.
+Open your browser and point it at the app, including the following two pieces of information and at least one of `gist` or `json`.

- - `gist`: ID of the Gist containing the list of repositories to monitor.
  - `token`: Your GitLab access token
  - `gitlab_host`: Your GitLab hostname

-If you prefer not to pass it in the URL, you may set a value for `token` in localStorage and skip the URL parameter.
+Visiting `/config.html` will allow you to set default values for `token` and `gitlab_host` in the browser's local storage.

-The original project included support for filtering by teams and users, and marking repos as important.

-All of these features have been dropped.

 Other optional query parameters:

  - `listinterval`: Update interval for the list of monitored repos in seconds (default: 900)
  - `interval`: Update interval for monitored repos in seconds (default: 60)
  - `filterusers`: Only show PRs from specific users, if set in config (default: false)

-The Gist should contain one or more JSON files with this syntax:
+ - `gist`: the id of a gist containing one or more JSON files and at most one CSS file
+ - _new_ `css`: include a CSS file from the named URL
+ - _new_ `json`: read a list of repositories from a json file at the named URL

+The original project included support for filtering by teams and users, and marking repos as important.

+All of these features have been dropped.

+JSON files should be provided in the following format:
 ```json
 [
   {